Skip to main content

 RemarkHA raid arrayHA raid array

-High Availability DDP Infortrend Storage Arrays
+High Availability DDP Storage Arrays

 60 bay redundant array, 4U16 bay redundant array, 3U